Wheelock, tycoon offer to buy Singapore's Hotel Properties

-SINGAPORE, April 15 A consortium that includes Singapore tycoon Ong Beng Seng and Wheelock Properties (Singapore) Ltd offered on Tuesday to buy Hotel Properties Ltd for S$3.50 per share, valuing the company at around S$1.8 billion ($1.4 billion).
+SINGAPORE A consortium that includes Singapore tycoon Ong Beng Seng and Wheelock Properties (Singapore) Ltd (WPSL.SI) offered on Tuesday to buy Hotel Properties Ltd (HPPS.SI) for S$3.50 per share, valuing the company at around S$1.8 billion ($1.4 billion).

 The move is the latest in a string of acquisitions in Singapore by large shareholders seeking to take advantage of what they see as attractive valuations to gain full control of property assets.